flyteorg/flyte/rsts/getting_started/index.rst

 Example: Computing Descriptive Statistics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's create a simple Flyte :py:class:`~flytekit.workflow` that involves two steps:
+Let's create a simple Flyte :py:func:`~flytekit.workflow` that involves two steps:

 1. Generate a dataset of ``numbers`` drawn from a normal distribution.
 2. Compute the mean and standard deviation of the ``numbers`` data.